psyanite/crust/README.md

 * Visit your friends' profiles
 * Read reviews on others' experiences

-## Next Release Preview
-* Pagination/Forever-scroll
-* Ability to search for keywords in suburbs such as "Cafes in CBD"
-* Create a new post

 ## Implementation
 * Implements Presenter-Props model
 * Transforms GraphQL requests into Dart models stored in Redux using Thunk